-A cause that Kaye holds close to her heart is ending violence against women and girls in this lifetime.
+A cause that Kaye holds close to her heart is ending gender-based violence in this lifetime.
 Through her work with Moonbeam, she plans to continue highlighting artists, activists, and activities that bring to light and offer solutions to gender-based violence.

 At a young age, Kaye was drawn to being a performer.
 Whether she was lip syncing to Stacy Lattisaw’s 1981 hit or throwing on her ballet leotard and gym socks to perform an impromptu show in her living room, she loved to be in front of an audience.
 Now, with countless shows under her belt, she’s graced stages locally and abroad with traditional Filipino folk dance troupe Folklorico Filipino Canada and with neo-Filipino folk dance group Hataw Performing Arts as a principal dancer.